-The establishment of the Drought Disaster Resilience and Sustainability Initiative by the Intergovernmental Authority on Development was a crucial step toward sustainable growth and developing and implementing climate resilience strategies.
-These strategies are designed to withstand climate shocks and environmental catastrophes, such as droughts, and their negative impacts, such as water shortages and devastated crop yields (IGAD, 2023b).
-In the coming climate crisis, developing international partnerships and collective problem-solving mechanisms that coordinated efforts across East Africa will be essential.
-Similarly, the Horn of Africa Resilience Network, established by the U.S. Agency for International Development, attempts to build resilience and promote climate mitigation strategies in East African drylands to end extreme hunger, prevent the outbreak of violent conflict as a result of resource scarcity, and limit threats to development in this region (USAID, 2022).
-Additionally, the World Food Programme's Regional Resilience Framework Monitoring Protocol is dedicated to promoting climate resilience within East Africa.
-This program tracks progress on resilience-building in the East African region, allowing for increased accountability and continued monitoring and evaluation towards progress (WFP, 2019).
+A key challenge for proponents of community ownership is how to motivate greater community participation in climate action.
+Uganda has already taken several steps to promote climate resilience, especially for its most vulnerable populations.
+The Intergovernmental Authority on Development (IAGD's) Drought Disaster Resilience and Sustainability Initiative (IDDRSI) was a crucial step towards working towards sustainable growth and developing and implementing climate resilient strategies to withstand climate shocks and environmental catastrophes, such as droughts, as well as the negative impacts, such as water shortages and devastated crop yields, that can result from them (IGAD, 2023).
+Developing international partnerships and collective problem-solving mechanisms that emphasize the need for coordinated efforts across East Africa will be essential with the coming climate crisis.

+Similarly, the Horn of Africa Resilience Network (HoRN), established by USAID, attempts to build resilience and promote climate mitigation strategies in East African drylands to end extreme hunger, prevent the outbreak of violent conflict as a result of resource scarcity, and limit threats to development in this region (USAID, n.d.).
+However, another organization dedicated to promoting climate resilience within East Africa is WFP's Regional Resilience Framework Monitoring Protocol which tracks progress on resilience building in the East African region, allowing for increased accountability and continued monitoring and evaluation efforts toward progress (WFP, 2019).